-For our cross section analysis we use Murdock's (1967) Ethnographic Atlas, which contains information on cultural, institutional and economic features of 1,267 societies from around the world at an idealized time period of first contact with Europeans.
-In this cross-section investigation, our main outcome variable is "Jurisdictional Hierarchy beyond the Local Community."
-The Ethnographic Atlas provides information on the major crop type for the societies that practice agriculture.
-However, as crop choice is endogenous, we instrument for crop type by using the data on crop suitability from matched modern data on the suitability of soil for different crops from the FAO-GAEZ.
-The outline for our empirical analysis follows:
+This result is obtained using two alternative datasets with information on social hierarchy: a cross section of societies and a panel of countries.
+For our cross section analysis we use Murdock's (1967) Ethnographic Atlas, which contains information on cultural, institutional and economic features of 1,267 societies from around the world, at an idealized time period of first contact with Europeans.
+In this cross-section analysis, our main outcome variable is "Jurisdictional Hierarchy beyond the Local Community."
+The Ethnographic Atlas provides information also on the major crop type for the societies that practice agriculture.
+However, since crop choice is endogenous, we instrument for crop type using data matched modern data on the suitability of soil for different crops from the FAO-GAEZ.